cloudfoundry/docs-bosh/content/azure-cpi.md

 * **application_gateway** [String, optional]: Name of the [application gateway](https://azure.microsoft.com/en-us/services/application-gateway/) which the VMs should be associated to.
     * This property is supported in CPI v28+.
     * You need to create the application gateway manually before configuring it.
 Please refer to [the guidance](https://github.com/cloudfoundry-incubator/bosh-azure-cpi-release/tree/master/docs/advanced/application-gateway).
-* **security_group** [String, optional]: The [security group](https://azure.microsoft.com/en-us/documentation/articles/virtual-networks-nsg/) to apply to network interfaces of all VMs placed in this resource pool.
-The security group of a network interface can be specified either in a resource pool(higher priority) or a network configuration(lower priority); if it is not specified, the default security group (specified by `default_security_group` in the global CPI settings) will be used.
+* **security_group** [String, optional]: The [security group](https://azure.microsoft.com/en-us/documentation/articles/virtual-networks-nsg/) to apply to network interfaces of all VMs who have this VM type/extension.
+The security group of a network interface can be specified either in a VM type/extension (higher priority) or a network configuration (lower priority); if it is not specified, the default security group (specified by `default_security_group` in the global CPI settings) will be used.
-* **application\_security\_groups** [Array, optional]: The [application security group](https://docs.microsoft.com/en-us/azure/virtual-network/security-overview#application-security-groups) to apply to network interfaces of all VMs placed in this resource group.
-The application security groups of a network interface can be specified either in a resource pool(higher priority) or a network configuration(lower priority).
+* **application\_security\_groups** [Array, optional]: The [application security group](https://docs.microsoft.com/en-us/azure/virtual-network/security-overview#application-security-groups) to apply to network interfaces of all VMs who have this VM type/extension.
+The application security groups of a network interface can be specified either in a VM type/extension (higher priority) or a network configuration (lower priority).
     * This property is supported in v31+.
     * You must reference the [document](https://docs.microsoft.com/en-us/azure/virtual-network/create-network-security-group-preview) to register your subscription with this new feature.
+* **ip_forwarding** [Boolean, optional]: The flag to enable [ip forwarding](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-network-interface#enable-or-disable-ip-forwarding) for network interfaces of all VMs who have this VM type/extension.
+The ip forwarding can be enabled/disabled either in a VM type/extension (higher priority) or a network configuration (lower priority).
+Available in v35.3.0+.

 * **assign\_dynamic\_public\_ip** [Boolean, optional]: Enable to create and assign dynamic public IP to the VM automatically (to solve the [azure SNAT issue](https://github.com/cloudfoundry-incubator/bosh-azure-cpi-release/issues/217)).
 Default value is `false`.
 Only the VM without vip will be assigned a dynamic public IP when this value is set to true, and the dynamic public IP will be deleted when the VM is deleted.

 * **availability_zone** [String, optional]: Availability zone to use for creating instances (available in v33+).
 Possible values: `'1'`, `'2'`, `'3'`.
 Read this [document](https://docs.microsoft.com/en-us/azure/availability-zones/az-overview) to get regions and VM sizes on Azure that support availability zones.
 [More details about availability zone](https://github.com/cloudfoundry-incubator/bosh-azure-cpi-release/tree/master/docs/advanced/availability-zone).